Classical Multidimensional Scaling on Metric Measure Spaces: Generalized cMDS on metric measure spaces

 Since by items (1) and (2) of Lemma \ref{lemma:simpletechgen} the generalized cMDS operator $\cmdsop_\mX$ is compact and self-adjoint, standard results from functional analysis guarantee that $\cmdsop_\mX$ has discrete spectrum consisting of real eigenvalues (cf. Theorem \ref{thm"selfadjtspectrmprpty}, Theorem \ref{thm:RieszSchauder} and Theorem \ref{thm:HilbertSchmidt}).

 \begin{definition} Let $\mathfrak{A}$ be a compact and self-adjoint operator on a Hilbert space $\mathcal{H}$.
 Then,

 \end{definition}

-The cMDS procedure for finite metric spaces (cf. Algorithm \ref{alg:cMDSfin}) will be now generalized to general metric measure spaces in the following way: For a given $\mX\in\mw$, choose $k\leq \pr(\cmdsop_\mX)$.
-We build a generalized cMDS embedding together with its induced metric measure space $\widehat{\mX}_k$ by eliminating all negative eigenvalues and by keeping the top $k$ largest (positive) eigenvalues of $\cmdsop_\mX$ and their corresponding orthonormal eigenfunctions.
+The cMDS procedure for finite metric spaces (cf. Algorithm \ref{alg:cMDSfin}) will be now generalized to general mm-spaces in the following way: For a given $\mX\in\mw$, choose $k\leq \pr(\cmdsop_\mX)$.
+We build a generalized cMDS embedding together with its induced mm-space

+obtained by eliminating all negative eigenvalues and by keeping the top $k$ largest (positive) eigenvalues of $\cmdsop_\mX$ and their corresponding orthonormal eigenfunctions.

-\begin{remark} By item (6) of Lemma \ref{lemma:simpletechgen}, one can assume that $\Phi_{\mX,k}$ is continuous. \end{remark}
+\begin{remark} By item (6) of Lemma \ref{lemma:simpletechgen}, one can assume that $\Phi_{\mX\!\!,k}$ is continuous. \end{remark}